 #1: White papers

-This long-form, educational marketing content is often rich in data and has an authoritative, academic tone.
+As long-form, educational marketing content, white papers are often rich in data and has an authoritative, academic tone.
 Brands usually use white papers to demonstrate their company’s value, present new research on a topic or provide thought leadership.

-The format of a white paper usually includes a challenge section up front—similar to a B2B SaaS case study—then provides a proposed solution in persuasive detail.
+The format of a white paper (compared to an ebook) usually includes a challenge section up front—similar to a B2B SaaS case study—then provides a proposed solution in persuasive detail.
 This solution can include your company’s own products or services.

 The audience for a white paper typically includes readers who already have some familiarity with the subject matter.
-White papers are usually research-intensive and require interviews with subject matter experts, as well as the use of source material like industry reports to cover a topic to a level of detail that provides real value to readers.
-Because of this, white papers are often longer than ebooks.
+White papers (not ebooks) are usually research-intensive and require interviews with subject matter experts, as well as the use of source material like industry reports to cover a topic to a level of detail that provides real value to readers.
+Because of this, white papers differ from ebooks in that they’re usually longer.

 Get a few tips here on how to write a white paper that positions you as a thought leader.

 Like white papers, ebooks are also educational in nature.
-However, they’re usually written in a more casual tone, similar to a “how to” guide. eBooks tend to feature more white space and more design elements than white papers and offer digestible chunks of information rather than academic text.
+However, ebooks are usually written in a more casual tone, similar to a “how to” guide. eBooks tend to feature more white space and more design elements than white papers and offer digestible chunks of information rather than academic text.

-Two main benefits of ebooks are that they’re interactive and actionable. eBooks often provide readers with concrete steps they can take to solve a specific problem, and are typically geared at readers who would benefit from a more general overview of the subject rather than a deep dive.
+Two main benefits of ebooks (versus white papers) are that they’re interactive and actionable. eBooks often provide readers with concrete steps they can take to solve a specific problem, and are typically geared at readers who would benefit from a more general overview of the subject rather than a deep dive.